kostasdak/go-arp-scan-sniff/README.md

 ### Scan
 Command will find your active network connection and automatically will scan all IP addresses.</br>
-ARP Scan does't guarandee responce from all devices especially the devices that they are in stand by mode thats why it will perform the scan every 10 seconds.</br>
+ARP Scan doesn’t guarantee response from all devices especially the devices that they are in stand by mode that’s why it will perform the scan every 10 seconds.</br>

 ### Sniff
 Command will run and listen your active network connection for any ARP packets running around your local network.